Juandap19/ecommerce-microservice-backend-app/README.md

 ### 1.1 🎯 Workshop Objectives

-This workshop aims to guide the development of a **robust, scalable microservices architecture** for an eCommerce system, following industry best practices in software engineering.
-Beyond implementation, the goal is to foster a deep understanding of:
+This workshop is designed to provide hands-on guidance in building a **resilient, scalable microservices architecture** tailored for modern eCommerce platforms, grounded in industry-proven software engineering practices.
+It goes beyond technical implementation to cultivate a deep, practical understanding of:

-* Microservices principles
+* Core microservices principles
 * DevOps culture and automation
-* Software quality and observability
+* Software quality, observability, and resilience

-**Key goals include:**
+**Primary objectives of the workshop include:**

-* ✅ Designing a decoupled and scalable architecture
+* ✅ Designing a modular, decoupled architecture built for scalability
-* 🔁 Automating the entire software lifecycle
+* 🔁 Automating the end-to-end software delivery lifecycle
-* 📦 Ensuring portability and configuration consistency
+* 📦 Ensuring environment consistency and deployment portability
-* 🚀 Orchestrating and managing services in production
+* 🚀 Managing and orchestrating services in production environments
-* 🧪 Adopting a comprehensive testing strategy
+* 🧪 Implementing a robust, multi-level testing strategy
-* 🔍 Guaranteeing observability and traceability
+* 🔍 Enabling full observability, traceability, and system introspection

----

 ## 2. 🧩 Architecture Overview

 ### 2.1 🧱 Microservices Breakdown

 This system consists of **10 core business microservices** and **3 infrastructure services**, each responsible for a specific domain in the eCommerce ecosystem.

 #### 🔹 Business Microservices